fairlearn/fairlearn/docs/user_guide/assessment.rst

 .. note::
    Demographic parity is also sometimes referred to as *independence*, *group fairness*, *statistical parity*, and *disparate impact*.

+Failing to achieve demographic parity could generate allocation harms.
+Allocation harms occur when AI systems allocate opportunities, resources, or information differently across different groups (for example, an AI hiring system that is more likely to advance resumes of male applicants than resumes of female applicants regardless of qualification).
-Demographic parity can be used to assess the extent of allocation harms, as it reflects an assumption that resources should be allocated proportionally across groups.
+Demographic parity can be used to assess the extent of allocation harms because it reflects an assumption that resources should be allocated proportionally across groups.
 Of the metrics described in this section, it can be the easiest to implement.
 However, operationalizing fairness using demographic parity